goetas/twital-bundle/doc/tags/trans-attr-n.rst

 .. tip::

-    See here http://symfony.com/it/doc/current/book/translation.html to learn more about Symfony translation system.
+    See here http://symfony.com/it/doc/current/book/translation.html to learn more about the Symfony translation system.